petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/liferay-authentication/authorization.md

 ## Authorization

-Authentication determines whether a user is allowed to login or not, Authorization:
+Authentication determines whether a user is allowed to login or not.
+Authorization,

 * Determines what an authenticated user can do.
 * Restrict access to assets like sites, pages, content, images, documents and so on.